James, Lakers, minus Davis, fend off Timberwolves 112-104

 TIP-INS

-Lakers: Davis is unlikely to return before the All-Star break, coach Frank Vogel said.
-The cautious approach means Davis, whose official diagnosis is a right calf strain, would miss at least eight more games.
-This was his sixth absence in 29 games this season.
+Lakers: Davis is unlikely to return before the All-Star break, Vogel said.
+The cautious approach means Davis, whose official diagnosis is a right calf strain, would miss at least eight more games. ...
+Gasol played a season-high 30 minutes.

 UP NEXT